The lab at Microsoc 2024 (L to R Ed, Stephen, Leandro, Max, Rebee, Charlie), Missing: Poch, Frazer

 International applicants from Commonwealth countries may be eligible for Commonwealth Scholarships to support PhD or Postdoctoral studies.
 The exact funding schemes available depend on the applicant country of citizenship.

 Summer Studentships: If you are a second or third year BSc student interested in a summer placement in the lab, please contact Ed early in the academic year.
-There are funding streams you can apply for, for example from the Microbiology Society, however the deadlines for these are generally early in the spring before the placement so please make contact early.
+There are funding streams you can apply for, for example from the Microbiology Society, as well as internal schemes for University of Liverpool students.
+However the deadlines for these are generally early in the spring before the placement so please make contact early.
 It is usually Ed that will need to apply on your behalf, so you need to discuss this with Ed with plenty of time before the deadline.

 Masters and Undergraduate Projects: There are projects available in the lab on the MRes Advanced Biological Sciences course.
 Please refer to the course page for details of the course, and email Ed if you would like further details of the available projects.
 The projects advertised are available, but there is also flexibility in the project you take on depending on your interests.